Alessandragon/Mparloc/README.md

 ## Config and Installing

-Mparloc is written in pure python3 code, with several external library dependency:
+Mparloc is written in pure python3 code tested with version 3.7.3, with several external library dependency:

     obspy, numpy, nllgrid, math, pyproj, taup, matplotlib

+After the installation of all dependence you can test the library run in the main folder the command:
+    python3 Example.py (Ubuntu environment) or python Example.py (Windows environment)

 ## Testing